balthazar/react-native-zeroconf/README.md

 ###### `stop()` Stop the scan

 If any scan is running, stop it.
 Otherwise do nothing.
+Be sure to do this when the apps go to background, avoids potential memory leaks.

 ###### `getServices()` Returns resolved services

+Will return all names of services that have been found or resolved.

+###### `getResolvedServices()` Returns resolved services

-Will return all names of services that have been resolved.
+Will return all names of services that have been fully resolved.

 ###### `removeDeviceListeners()` Remove listeners